 This almost seems like a situation where the server maintenance person wants your server to keep breaking.

-On top of the $600 bill, there were 6 hours of lost productivity and possibly other fallout from the outages (i.e. business reputation damage, lost data, etc.).
+On top of the more than $1,800 bill, there were 6 hours of lost productivity and possibly other fallout from the outages (i.e. business reputation damage, lost data, etc.).